 The winger is one of two players on this list who Spurs actually made a profit on as they sold him to West Brom for £13million in 2015.

-The Belgian spent two years at The Hawthorns before moving to Monaco and is now on loan at Anderlecht.
+The Belgian spent two years at The Hawthorns before moving to Monaco.
+He spent 2019-20 on loan at Anderlecht.

 Eriksen is undoubtedly the most successful of Spurs’ seven signings made with the Bale money, although that’s not saying much.

-The 27-year-old was signed for just £11.5million from Ajax and that proved to be a brilliant bit of business, as he developed into one of the best playmakers in the world.
+The 27-year-old was signed for just £11.5million from Ajax, which proved to be a brilliant bit of business as he developed into one of the best playmakers in the world.

-After six and a half years in England, Eriksen refused to sign a new contract at Spurs and was sold to Inter Milan in January.
+After six and a half years in England, Eriksen turned down a new contract at Spurs and was sold to Inter in January.

 1️⃣5️⃣8️⃣ goals + assists